Early Careers

 Recruitment

-Applications for apprenticeships starting in 2026 will open in December 2025.
+Applications for apprenticeships starting in September 2026 are now open and close on 15th February 2026.

-Candidates that submit successful applications will be invited to undertake a pre-recorded video interview.
-The final stage of the recruitment process is an assessment centre hosted at the office you have applied to.
+The final stage of the recruitment process is an in person assessment centre held at the end of June.

 At Broadfield we value all routes to qualification.
 With our six-year Level 7 Solicitor Apprenticeship programme, Apprentices can become a qualified Solicitor by completing a law degree and passing the Solicitors Qualifying Exams, with Broadfield covering all of the tuition and assessment fees.